dojot/docs/source/faq/faq.rst

 You need to follow some steps:

-1 Update the docker-compose repository to the cutting-edge version (beware the bug)
+1 Update the docker-compose repository to the latest version.

 .. code-block:: bash